 The Muskegon Heritage Museum, located in downtown Muskegon, Michigan, is dedicated to preserving the economic, industrial & social history of the greater Muskegon area.
 Our collection includes informational exhibits, artifacts and photos pertaining to Muskegon’s industries, historic homes and businesses.
 We have a working steam engine with a line shaft that runs 11 machine tools.
 We also have a working Brunswick pinsetter, a spring winding machine, and over 80 other companies represented in exhibits.
-Don’t let the modest storefront fool you, the Museum has nearly 10,000 square feet of display space, spanning three floors!
+Don’t let the modest storefront fool you, the Museum has over 12,000 square feet of display space, spanning three floors!

 Please refer to the righthand column for hours and general admission fees.